C-huck/gesture-handshape-perception/README.md

 # Measuring encyclopedic and grammatical content in silent gesture

-This project explores different types of information that are available in silent gesutre (or not) and contributes to our understanding of how meaning is negotiated in novel communication settings (e.g., newly deafened or language-impaired individuals, emerging sign languages).
+This project investigates different types of information that are available in silent gesutre (or not) and contributes to our understanding of how meaning is negotiated in novel communication settings (e.g., newly deafened or language-impaired individuals, emerging sign languages).

 Tools used:
 - SpaCy